Bethany Ehlmann: Public service

 In 2016, Ehlmann was appointed to the National Academy of Sciences advisory Committee on Astrobiology and Planetary Science.
 In 2020, she began service on the National Academies Planetary Science and Astrobiology Decadal Survey 2023-2032 as a member of the Steering Committee and vice-chair of the Mars Panel.

 In 2019, Ehlmann joined the Board of Directors of The Planetary Society.
-In 2020, Ehlman was appointed the next President of The Planetary Society.
+In 2020, Ehlman was appointed as the President.

 Ehlmann is also active in STEM public outreach.
-In 2018 she published a children's book with the National Geographic Society's National Geographic Kids "Dr. E's Super-Stellar Solar System", pairing graphic novel-style adventures in the solar system with solar system facts from space missions, field studies, and telescope observations for children aged 8–12.
+In 2018 she published a children's book with the National Geographic Society's National Geographic Kids "Dr. E's Super-Stellar Solar System", pairing graphic novel-style adventures in the Solar System with Solar System facts from space missions, field studies, and telescope observations for children aged 8–12.

+As of 2024, Ehlmann is the Director of the Keck Institute for Space Studies.